canonical/certification-docs/MAAS_Advanced_Network_Installation_And_Configuration_Scripted.rst

      some very basic information to the MAAS server.

-   - Once the node powers itself off you should see it listed in the MAAS machines list (\http://172.24.124.1:5240/MAAS/#/machines/) with a Status field of "New."
+   - Once the node powers itself off you should see it listed in the MAAS machines list (\http://172.24.124.1:5240/MAAS/r/machines) with a Status field of "New."
 If it doesn't appear, try refreshing the page.
-Also, be sure you check the *Machines* tab, not the *Devices* tab.
+Also, be sure you check the Hardware -> *Machines* tab, not any other sub-tab of Hardware.

-   - Beginning with MAAS 2.6, MAAS will attempt to commission the node immediately after enlisting it.
+   - Beginning with MAAS 2.6, MAAS may attempt to commission the node immediately after enlisting it.
 If this succeeds, you can skip ahead to the final step of this procedure to test deployment.
 If commissioning fails (as it may if the node uses a power control system